 How to Change and Secure Default PhpMyAdmin Login URL

 By default, the login page of phpmyadmin is located at http://<ip address>/phpmyadmin.
-The first thing that you will want to do is changing that URL.
-This will not necessarily stop attackers from targeting your server, but will lower the risks of a successful break-in.
+The first thing that you will want to do is change that URL.
+This will not necessarily stop attackers from targeting your server but will lower the risks of a successful break-in.

 This is known as security through obscurity and while some people would argue that it is not a safe measure, it has been known to both discourage attackers and to prevent break-ins.